-Lions are Africa’s top predator and go for big animals such as zebra, buffalo, giraffe, hippo and even young elephants.
-If you catch lionesses on the hunt, it’s heart-in-mouth stuff and their retinue of hyenas, jackals and vultures always makes a fascinating sideshow.
+Lions are Africa’s top predators and prey on big animals such as zebra, buffalo, giraffe, hippo and even young elephants.
+If you catch lionesses on the hunt, it’s heart-in-mouth stuff and their entourage of hyenas, jackals and vultures always makes a fascinating sideshow.
 The same colour as the savannah they live on, lions are as much part of the African landscape as its flat-topped acacia trees and red, crumbly earth.
 Regal not only in stature, hearing their booming roars ring out at dusk as they gather to hunt is a never-to-be-forgotten experience.
 Their calls are also a spine-tingling reminder that the wilderness still belongs to them.

 Home to most of the country’s wild lions, the Kruger National Park has always been South Africa’s premier destination for a lion safari.
 But Kruger is the size of Wales, and the distribution of its 2 000 lions is at the mercy of geography and climate.
-Areas of richer, grassier soils and higher rainfall support more animals to prey on and so lion densities there are higher.
-Hot and dry northern Kruger is home to around five to six lions per 100km², but the wetter and greener southern Kruger has over twice that number.
-If you’re planning a Kruger lion safari – go south and central.
+Areas of richer, grassier soils and higher rainfall support more animals to prey on, and so lion densities there are higher.
+Hot and dry northern Kruger is home to around five to six lions per 100km² (39 square miles), but the wetter and greener southern Kruger has more than twice that number.
+If you’re planning a Kruger lion safari – go south and central:

 But 2 000lbs of hoof and horn doesn’t go down without a fight, and the lions of Duba Plains have evolved into quite extraordinary beasts.
 Thanks to the constant workout they get running through shallow water and wrestling with enraged buffaloes, the lions here are around 15 percent larger than normal.
 They’ve also adapted to hunting during the day (usually prides hunt at night and sleep during the day) when the buffalo herds are grazing on the exposed floodplains, which translates into epic game viewing for safari travellers.